taverntesting/taverntesting.github.io/documentation.md

 $ py.test -m "fast"
 ```

+Marks can only be applied to a whole test, not to individual stages (with the
+exception of `skip`, see below).

 ### Special marks

 There are 3 different 'special' marks from Pytest which behave the same as if